rwxrob/zet/20220421153603/README.md

 in substantial areas of our society that is critically needed, not feeding someone their next Netflix binge.

-So hates off the few and the proud who quietly seek career opportunities that *really* make a difference for society, that lift up, not distract and tear down.
+So hats off the few and the proud who quietly seek career opportunities that *really* make a difference for society, that lift up, not distract and tear down.
 I salute you.
 You need your own fucking holiday as far as I'm concerned.